Rohini Delhi, India Travel Guide

 The Punjabi influence introduced hearty, dairy-rich dishes like butter chicken, paneer preparations, and a variety of flatbreads.

-Delhi's food is known for its bold flavors, generous use of spices, and many times a touch of richness.
+Delhi's food is known for its bold flavors, generous use of spices, and frequently a touch of richness.
 It embodies broader North Indian culinary traditions.

-Dining is often a communal experience, with dishes shared among the table.
+Dining is often a shared experience, with dishes shared in the middle of the table.
 Use serving spoons for communal dishes.

 Not typically in Rohini.
-Reputable classes in Old Delhi, Central Delhi, or In a southerly direction Delhi focus on various Indian cuisines.
+Reputable classes in Old Delhi, Central Delhi, or Southward Delhi focus on various Indian cuisines.

-Organized food tours, especially street food tours, are popular in Old Delhi and more historic areas.
+Organized food tours, especially street food tours, are popular in Old Delhi and other historical areas.
 Use GetYourGuide.

 Delhi hosts different food festivals all year, celebrating different cuisines and trends.
 Check local event listings.